Generic Name: bivalirudin

 The disposition of Angiomax was studied in PTCA patients with mild, moderate and severe renal impairment.
 The clearance of Angiomax was reduced approximately 20% in patients with moderate and severe renal impairment and was reduced approximately 80% in dialysis-dependent patients [see Clinical Pharmacology (12.3)].
 The infusion dose of Angiomax may need to be reduced, and anticoagulant status monitored in patients with renal impairment [see Dosage and Administration (2.2)].

 Cases of overdose of up to 10 times the recommended bolus or continuous infusion dose of Angiomax have been reported in clinical trials and in postmarketing reports.
 A number of the reported overdoses were due to failure to adjust the infusion dose of bivalirudin in persons with renal dysfunction including persons on hemodialysis [see Dosage and Administration (2.2)].
 Bleeding, as well as deaths due to hemorrhage, have been observed in some reports of overdose.
 In cases of suspected overdosage, discontinue Angiomax immediately and monitor the patient closely for signs of bleeding.
-There is no antidote to Angiomax.
+There is no known antidote to Angiomax.
 Angiomax is hemodialyzable [see Clinical Pharmacology (12.3)].

 Angiomax is supplied as a sterile white lyophilized cake, in single-dose vials.
 Each vial contains 250 mg bivalirudin, equivalent to an average of 275 mg of bivalirudin trifluoroactetate*, 125 mg mannitol, and sodium hydroxide to adjust the pH to 5-6 (equivalent of approximately 12.5 mg sodium).
 When reconstituted with Sterile Water for Injection, the product yields a clear to opalescent, colorless to slightly yellow solution, pH 5-6.

 Mechanism of Action